JetBrains/kotlin-native/MULTIPLATFORM.md

 ### 3. Android application

 Now we can create an Android application which will use the library we implemented on the previous step.
 Open Android Studio and create a new project in the `androidApp` directory.
+Android Studio will generate all necessary files and directories.

+Kotlin/Native requires Gradle 4.7 or higher so you need to make sure that the AS project uses the correct Gradle version.
+To do this, open `androidApp/gradle/gradle-wrapper.properties` and check the `distributionUrl` property.
+Fix it if it's necessary.

-Android Studio generates all necessary files and directories so we only need to add a dependency on our library.
+Now we only need to add a dependency on our library.
 There are 2 actions we need to do:

 1. Add dependency on the library.
 To do this just open `androidApp/app/build.gradle` and add the following snippet in the `dependencies` script block: